Scuderia Italian Car Club Inc.

 b.
 The subscription fees shall be payable annually on 1 July or at such other time as the committee shall determine.
 In the case of a new member the first annual subscription shall become due and payable on a date 10 business days after the date on which the new member is notified of the acceptance of his application.

 c.
-At the discretion of the committee, a new member joining less than six months before the end of a financial year will pay an amount equivalent to half the renewal subscription fee plus the full charge for the Club shirt and key ring) to cover the remainder of the current and following financial year.
+At the discretion of the committee, a new member joining less than three months before the end of a financial year will pay the full membership joining fee (which includes full charge for the Club shirt and key ring) to cover the remainder of the current and following financial year.

 a.
 Members who have not paid their subscription fees in accordance with 5.2b will be deemed to have resigned from membership of the association.